-HoofXtra can be fed with Mov-Ease, Diamond V XPC and Mycosorb A+, and can be fed in addition to Best Guess mix if needing higher copper, zinc and iodine levels but don’t need higher level of magnesium, selenium and the B vitamins.
+HoofXtra can be fed with Mov-Ease, Diamond V XPC and Mycosorb A+, and can be fed in addition to Best Guess mix if needing higher copper, zinc levels but don’t need higher level of magnesium, selenium and the B vitamins.

 HoofXtra mix is a nutritional supplement product for inclusion in horse’s feed.
 Product has no therapeutic effect and is designed to be administered in a feed for voluntary ingestion for horses.